ycdxsb/PocOrExp_in_Github/2018/README.md

 - [https://github.com/ambionics/prestashop-exploits](https://github.com/ambionics/prestashop-exploits) :  ![starts](https://img.shields.io/github/stars/ambionics/prestashop-exploits.svg) ![forks](https://img.shields.io/github/forks/ambionics/prestashop-exploits.svg)

 ## CVE-2018-13410
- ** DISPUTED ** Info-ZIP Zip 3.0, when the -T and -TT command-line options are used, allows attackers to cause a denial of service (invalid free and application crash) or possibly have unspecified other impact because of an off-by-one error.
-NOTE: it is unclear whether there are realistic scenarios in which an untrusted party controls the -TT value, given that the entire purpose of -TT is execution of arbitrary commands.
+ Info-ZIP Zip 3.0, when the -T and -TT command-line options are used, allows attackers to cause a denial of service (invalid free and application crash) or possibly have unspecified other impact because of an off-by-one error.
+NOTE: it is unclear whether there are realistic scenarios in which an untrusted party controls the -TT value, given that the entire purpose of -TT is execution of arbitrary commands